Steve Bannon’s lawyers tell NYC judge he’s stopped talking to them at fiery court hearing

 The rabble-rousing right-wing strategist — who Manhattan District Attorney Alvin Bragg charged with money laundering in September in the We Build the Wall scam — hasn’t communicated with his attorneys in weeks.

-At a fiery hearing in Manhattan Supreme Court, lawyer David Schoen told Justice Juan Merchan the “direct breakdown in communications” was due to differing opinions between Bannon and his attorneys about how they should approach his case, prepare it, and what defense theories they should pursue.
+At a fiery hearing in Manhattan Supreme Court, lawyer David Schoen told Justice Juan Merchan the “direct breakdown in communications” was because of differing opinions between Bannon and his attorneys about how they should approach his case, prepare it, and what defense theories they should pursue.

 Schoen represented former President Donald Trump at his second impeachment trial and he almost quit on the eve of closing arguments.
 He said Bannon was awkwardly communicating with him and his other lawyer, John Mitchell, through a third party and that he’d hit up seven law firms looking to replace them over the holidays.